eden0214/streaming-04-multiple-consumers/README.md

 1. Run listening_worker.py

 Will it terminate on its own?
 How do you know?
+No - The message kept being received.
+When all the existing messages have been received, the listener seems to wait for a new message.
+(Plus, the first line reads to Ctrl-C to exit.)

 ## Ready for Work